diffix/pg_diffix/docs/admin_guide.md

 # Configuration

-This document provides detailed information about the configuration, behavior and recommended usage of `pg_diffix`.
+This document descriptions of all the configuration commands, and detailed information about the configuration, behavior and recommended usage of `pg_diffix`.
+The [Administration Tutorial](admin_tutorial.md) contains simple step-by-step configuration instructions and several examples from real datasets.

 ## Background reading